investoo/actions/README.md

   cool_down_period_sec: 180
 ```

-An in your workflow file:
+And in your workflow file:

 ```yml
   ...